Coping with Cancer

 - nails going black and falling off

-Plan ahead: A chemotherapy session may take only a few hours, but you might have side effects for days or weeks afterward.
+Plan: A chemotherapy session may take only a few hours, but you might have side effects for days or weeks afterwards.

 - Ask someone to drive you to and from treatments.

 - Talk with your employer.
 You might need time off work after a chemo session.